greyshine/awesome/README.md

 - https://openliberty.io/ - Build cloud-native apps and microservices while running only what you need.
 Open Liberty is the most flexible server runtime available to JavaTM developers in this solar system.

+- http://mapstruct.org - Java bean mappings, the easy way!
+MapStruct is a code generator that greatly simplifies the implementation of mappings between Java bean types based on a convention over configuration approach.
+The generated mapping code uses plain method invocations and thus is fast, type-safe and easy to understand.

   _Nice additional article: https://dzone.com/articles/openlibertyio-java-ee-microservices-done-right_

 - https://ee.kumuluz.com/ - A lightweight open-source microservice framework.
 Develop microservices with Java EEtechnologies.
 Migrate existing Java EE applications to microservices and cloud-native architecture.
 KumuluzEE is compliant with MicroProfile 1.1 specification.